-Recording: Attendance of members is recorded by signature or online registration and identification.
+Recording: attendance of members is recorded by signature or online registration and identification.

-Meetings may be held in person or as a hybrid of personal and electronical presence [related to AoA Art.
+Meetings may be held in person or as a hybrid of in-person and virtual presence [related to AoA Art.
 12.2 and Art.
 12.4].

 Fees [related to AoA Art.
 19]